isc-projects/bind9/doc/notes/notes-9.19.10.rst

   Warnings are now logged when any of these options are encountered in ``named.conf``.
 In a future release, they will be made nonfunctional.
   :gl:`#3781`

+- The Differentiated Services Code Point (DSCP) feature has been
+  removed: configuring DSCP values in ``named.conf`` is now a configuration error. :gl:`#3789`

 Feature Changes
 ~~~~~~~~~~~~~~~